Leonid Meteor Shower Tonight: How to Watch?

 Unlike many meteor showers that are called great or famous for their remarkable appearance in the sky, the Leonids have also made a significant contribution to science.
-In today’s article, we’ll tell you about their history and how this meteor shower influenced the scientific study of meteors.
-And, of course, we’ll explain how to observe this noteworthy event.
+Learn about their history and how this meteor shower influenced the scientific study of meteors.
+And, of course, you’ll discover, how to observe this noteworthy event.
 Let’s begin!

 Contents